 The Basics of Post-Workout Recovery

-While there is a heap of different things you can do between workouts in order to recover fastish, from using one of those fancy float pods for sensory deprivation, to cupping (like Michael Phelps popularized with swimmers at the Rio Games; see cupping marks below), to performing active recovery, I would argue that the following four are the things you should start with:
+While there is a heap of different things you can do between workouts in order to recover fastish, from using one of those fancy float pods for sensory deprivation to rolling out on a vibrating foam roller (one of Olympic gold medalist Cody Miller’s favorite tools), to cupping (like Michael Phelps popularized with swimmers at the Rio Games; see cupping marks below), to performing active recovery, I would argue that the following four are the things you should start with:

 1. Warm down thoroughly.

 Look, I get it—once the meat and potatoes of your workout–the main set, is completed, we wanna get out of Dodge.
 The idea of warming down seems wasteful, particularly when we are hungry, thirsty, and/or have a hundred other things we’d rather be doing than swimming at a tepid pace for a few hundred meters.

 But consider this: your recovery starts the moment that the main set ends.

 Everything you do from then to the time you fire up another main set is done in the spirit of recovery.

 Yes, you are tired.
 Yes, you’ve already been in the water for 1h50.